Key Takeaways

 Ask yourself:

-• What's the highest-dollar claim your business could trigger, whether that's a customer injury at your Roseville storefront or property damage during a Lake Minnetonka remodel?
+• What's the highest-dollar claim your business could trigger, a customer injury at your Roseville storefront or property damage during a Lake Minnetonka remodel?

 • Do clients, landlords or municipal contracts require specific minimums?
 Many Twin Cities commercial landlords and government projects set coverage floors you'll need to meet.

-• Does your work involve physical labor outdoors, where Minnesota's ice, snow and spring thaw cycles increase slip-and-fall or equipment damage risks?
+• Does your work involve physical labor outdoors, where Minnesota's ice, snow and spring thaw cycles raise slip-and-fall or equipment damage risk?

 • How predictable is your revenue?
-Seasonal operators like North Shore tour guides or holiday pop-up retailers may need to time deductibles and payments around leaner months.
+Seasonal operators like North Shore tour guides or holiday pop-up retailers may need to time payments around leaner months.

-A home-based graphic designer in Northfield with no client visits may need less coverage, while a general contractor bidding on Minneapolis-St. Paul commercial projects may need higher limits to meet contract requirements.
-Once you know how much general liability coverage you need, decide whether monthly or annual payments fit your cash flow, and whether raising your deductible makes sense given your claims history.
+A home-based graphic designer in Northfield with no client visits needs less coverage than a general contractor bidding on Minneapolis-St. Paul commercial projects, where higher limits are often a contract requirement.
+Once you know how much general liability coverage you need, decide whether monthly or annual payments fit your cash flow and whether raising your deductible makes sense given your claims history.

 2. 2